Innovation-Web-3-0-Blockchain/FlashLoanSimple-Part-2/README.md

 ### Install Dependencies

-2. Ensure you have Node.js and npm installed in your environment.
+2. Ensure you have `node.js` and `npm` installed in your environment.

 3. Install the necessary dependencies by running the following command in your terminal: